 Another point you should keep in mind is whether you have a valid reason.
-Staying up late the night before the MCAT is not a legitimate reason for a bad performance, while documented sickness could be.
+Staying up late the night before the SAT is not a legitimate reason for a bad performance, while documented sickness could be.
 A particularly bad semester could be explained by a death or illness in the family.
-If you lack volunteer hospital experience, you might point out the number of hours you had to work to make college more affordable for your family.
+If you lack extracurricular activities, you might point out the number of hours you had to work to help your family or save for college.

 There are many more gray areas.
 For example, is it worth noting that you simply have a bad history of standardized testing?
-Doing so tactfully (in other words, don't rail against the arbitrariness of tests or demand the right to be considered for your grades alone) can help the schools understand your exact situation, but it most likely won't have a substantial effect on their perspective, since they know to take into account the imprecision of standardized tests.
+Doing so tactfully (in other words, do not rail against the arbitrariness of tests or demand the right to be considered for your grades alone) can help the schools understand your exact situation, but it most likely will not have a substantial effect on their perspective, since they know to take into account the imprecision of standardized tests.
 What about the class for which you simply did not grasp the material, or a sub-par GPA during your freshman year?
-Again, what you have to say won't constitute an extenuating circumstance, since everyone has weaknesses and faces the same challenge of adjusting to college.
-Your best approach might be to try to transform such blemishes into something positive by pointing out particular courses in which you performed well, especially those that were more advanced, more relevant to your intended career path, or more recent.
+Again, what you have to say will not constitute an extenuating circumstance, since everyone has weaknesses.
+Your best approach might be to try to transform such blemishes into something positive by pointing out particular classes in which you performed well, especially those that were more advanced, more relevant to your intended career path, or more recent.

 Finally, make sure that you do not take a contentious tone.
-Don't accuse your teachers of unfair grading standards or complain about lack of extracurricular opportunities at your school.
-Be clear that you're not trying to excuse yourself of responsibility, but emphasize that you simply want the schools to have the complete picture.
+Do not accuse your teachers of unfair grading standards or complain about lack of extracurricular opportunities at your school.
+Be clear that you are not trying to excuse yourself of responsibility, but emphasize that you simply want the schools to have the complete picture.

-Perhaps you were once the subject of disciplinary action at your undergraduate college.
-Should you inform the school about this in your application?
+Perhaps you were once the subject of disciplinary action during high school.
+Should you inform the college about this in your application?
 If so, should you include this discussion in your personal statement?
-In all likelihood, the application will inquire about academic discipline as well as criminal record.
-You will undoubtedly be denied admission (or expelled if you are already matriculating) if the school discovers that you have intentionally concealed disciplinary action or criminal conviction.
-The admissions committee may very well overlook that indiscretion of youth (e.g., during your freshman year of college) if you bring it into the open and explain the circumstances.
+In all likelihood, the application will inquire about academic discipline as well as a criminal record.
+You will undoubtedly be denied admission if the college discovers that you have intentionally concealed disciplinary action or criminal conviction.
+The admissions committee may very well overlook that indiscretion of youth if you bring it into the open and explain the circumstances.
 Many applicants do not fully appreciate that admissions officials make every effort to afford applicants the benefit of the doubt in such cases.